+Sugya 6: B. Nazir 61a – Self-Evident Question Is Missing (Case 2)

-A similar phenomenon can be found in the sugya in Nazir 61a.
-The sugya appears in the context of Mishnah Nazir 8:2 which discusses a case of a nazir who is in doubt as to whether he contracted corpse impurity and similarly is in doubt as to whether he is a confirmed meẓora.
+A similar phenomenon can be found in the sugya in B. Nazir 61a.
+The sugya appears in the context of M. Nazir 8:2 which discusses a case of a nazir who is in doubt as to whether he contracted corpse impurity and similarly is in doubt as to whether he is a confirmed meẓor‘a.
 In the course of the discussion, the Talmud cites a baraita that states “and he shaves four shavings”.
-The first two shavings are in case the nazir is a confirmed meẓora, the third shaving is in case the Nazir is impure due to corpse impurity, and the last one is the final shaving of a pure nazir.
+The first two shavings are in case the nazir is a confirmed meẓor‘a, the third shaving is in case the Nazir is impure due to corpse impurity, and the last one is the final shaving of a pure nazir.

 After delineating the details of each of the shavings, the sugya cites a question by Rami bar Hama: